Child Trust Fund Maturities

 Once the child turns 18, no further money can be paid to the plan.
 If you make regular payments by Direct Debit, these will automatically stop after the final payment in the weeks before their 18th birthday.
 For example, if they turn 18 on November 22nd, your last Direct Debit will be taken on November 1st.

 If you wish to continue saving for your son, daughter, grandchild, or other young relative, once they turn 18 you could either send them the money to put into a savings plan themselves, or take out a plan in your own name and decide when in the future you wish to pass the funds onto them.
-If you’re already in the habit of making monthly payments, our Stocks & Shares ISA can be opened from £50 per month, or our Tax Exempt Savings Plan is fixed at £25 per month for a period of 10 to 25 years.
+If you’re already in the habit of making monthly payments, our Tax Exempt Savings Plan is fixed at £25 per month for a period of 10 to 25 years.

 What should I do if I can’t remember which company I set up the fund with, or didn’t set up a plan?